leabs/MMM-urbandictionary/README.md

 ## Installation

-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/leabs/MMM-UrbanDictionary.git`
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/leabs/MMM-urbandictionary.git`
 2. Navigate to your config file in `config/config.js` and add the module to the modules array:

 ```
 modules: [
     {
-        module: 'MMM-UrbanDictionary',
+        module: 'MMM-urbandictionary',
         position: 'top_right',
     }
 ]
 ```

-_note_: The custom CSS for this module `style.css` is located in the `MMM-UrbanDictionary` folder and is set for a width of `420px`.
+_note_: The custom CSS for this module `style.css` is located in the `MMM-urbandictionary` folder and is set for a width of `420px`.
 This value may have to be adjusted for your mirror and preferred location for the module.